glathoud/js.metaret/README.md

 `metaret` and `inline` to write code that is shorter, more expressive AND runs fast.

-In all cases the extended JavaScript is automatically transformed back into fast, 100% standard JavaScript.
+In all cases the extended JavaScript is automatically transformed into fast, 100% standard JavaScript.

-#### Functional: Tail Metacomposition
+#### Fast Functional Calls: Tail Metacomposition

 `metafun` and `metaret` to write functional code: they can replace `function` and `return` whenever the call stack is not needed, which